eProsima/vulcanexus/docs/rst/tutorials/cloud/xml_participant_configuration/xml_participant_configuration.rst

 ^^^^^^^^^^^^^^^^^

 To run the nodes, we need to set up the Vulcanexus environment so that the ``demo_nodes_cpp`` package is available.
-There are two ways of achieving this:
+There are two ways to achieve this:

 #.
 Running the Vulcanexus Docker image.